leonidk03-lgtm/tour-manager-mini-app/replit.md

 **Database Setup**:
 - Execute `sql/rental_commissions_setup.sql` in Supabase SQL Editor to create the commissions table and add commission fields to profiles.
 - Execute `sql/equipment_losses_rental_update.sql` to add rental_order_id column to equipment_losses table for tracking losses from rental orders.
+- Execute `sql/rental_permissions_setup.sql` to migrate existing rental permissions to granular sub-permissions.

+### Granular Rental Permissions
+The rental module uses granular permissions for fine-grained access control:
+- **rental**: Legacy permission - grants access to all rental sections (for backwards compatibility)
+- **rental_clients**: Access to Clients section
+- **rental_orders**: Access to Orders section
+- **rental_payments**: Access to Payments section
+- **rental_commissions**: Access to Commissions section
+- **rental_calendar**: Access to Calendar section

+Permissions are managed per-manager in Admin Panel -> Manager Details.
+Users with the legacy `rental` permission automatically get access to all sections.
+Admins always have full access.

 ### Equipment Loss Tracking
 Equipment losses can be registered from both excursion radio guide assignments and rental orders: